Nagendra2970/AWS_ECS/README.md

 **ReactJS** : Refer to https://reactjs.org/ to understand the concepts of ReactJS

 **React Bootstrap** : Refer to https://react-bootstrap.github.io/getting-started/introduction/ to understand how to use React Bootstrap

+## Angular + Node.js CRUD Example

+A minimal CRUD application built with Node.js and Angular is available in the `crud-app` directory.
+The backend exposes REST endpoints with Express and the frontend communicates with them using Angular's HttpClient.

+Refer to `crud-app/backend/README.md` and `crud-app/frontend/README.md` for
+instructions on running each part.